bitcoinerlab/descriptors/README.md

   policyName: 'BitcoinerLab'
 });
 ```
-This code will auto-skip the registration policy if it already exists.
+This code will auto-skip the policy registration process if it already exists.
 Please refer to [Ledger documentation](https://github.com/LedgerHQ/app-bitcoin-new/blob/develop/doc/wallet.md) to learn more about their Wallet Policies registration procedures.

 Finally, `ledgerState` is an object used to store information related to Ledger devices.
 Although Ledger devices themselves are stateless, this object can be used to store information such as xpubs, master fingerprints, and wallet policies.
 You can pass an initially empty object that will be updated with more information as it is used.
 The object can be serialized and stored.